 - More space – Food trailers are often built to a specification, meaning you can order one as small or as large (within reason) as you like.
-Some food trailers are as long as 50 feet plus.
-This means there is more room for storage, food preparation and production and more staff members, thus increasing your capacity to serve larger crowds.
+Some food trailers are as long as 50 feet or more.
+This means there is more room for storage, food preparation, and production and more staff members, thus increasing your capacity to serve larger crowds.

 - Highly customizable – Aside from being able to specify the dimensions of a food trailer you can also specify how the branding van looks with things like banners and how things are built inside.
 This is very useful if you have a particular layout and the type/size of equipment in mind.